Apple pushes launch of HomePod smart speaker to early 2018 - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-Apple Inc has pushed the launch of its HomePod smart speaker to early next year from December, the company said on Friday.
+SAN FRANCISCO — Apple Inc (AAPL.O) has pushed the launch of its HomePod smart speaker to early next year from December, the company said on Friday, missing the holiday shopping season as the market for such devices becomes increasingly competitive.

 "We can't wait for people to experience HomePod ... but we need a little more time before it's ready for our customers.
-We'll start shipping in the U.S., U.K. and Australia in early 2018," an Apple spokeswoman said via email.
+We'll start shipping in the U.S., [U.K.] and Australia in early 2018," an Apple spokeswoman said via email.

 Apple introduced the voice-controlled HomePod in June.
 The speaker, which can make music suggestions and adjust home temperatures, takes aim at Amazon.com Inc's Alexa feature and Echo devices.